About Bird Watching in Fiji

 Visitors to Viti Levu might look for:

 Yellow-breasted musk parrot, Prosopeia personata Golden dove, Ptilinopus luteovirens Black-faced shrikebill Pink-billed parrot-finch Long legged warbler In Taveuni keep your eye peeled for the: Orange dove, Ptilnopus victor Red shining parrot, Silktail, Lamprolia victoriae and Azure crowned flycatcher.

 Peale’s pigeon, Ducula latrans Kadavu fantail, R. Personata Red-breasted musk parrot (see above), Prosopeia fuscus Yellow-breasted musk parrot and Prosopeia personata.

 If you’re planning to visit Savusavu on Vanua Levu, Daku Resort offers some good bird watching packages.
 There are a couple of options: you can do an ad hoc 4-day tour accompanied by Daku staff member Keni Tadulala – a good bird spotter but not a bird expert – for F$1210 per person (accommodation and meals not included).

 If you’re interested in following up on bird “literature” I strongly suggest you pick up a copy of Paddy Ryan’s Fiji’s Natural Heritage or Birds of the Fiji Bush by Fergus Clunie.
 Both are available in Fiji.
 The fine photos that grace this section and other pages on this site are courtesy of Paddy Ryan.
-You can read Paddy’s bio too and see more photos on his Website.
+You can read Paddy’s bio and learn a great deal more about him on his Website.